hypoyao/WRHttpDNS/README.md

 ```objc
 [[WRHttpDNSManager shareInstance] checkHttpDNSError:error domain:domain]
 ```
-As https connection, you should implement some delegate as `WRURLSessionDelegate` or `WRURLConnecitonDelegate`.
+As https connection, you should implement some delegate like `WRURLSessionDelegate` or `WRURLConnecitonDelegate`.

 ## License
 WRHttpDNS is released under the MIT license.
 See LICENSE for details.